You can now download Linux Mint 20, the latest stable release of this popular Ubuntu-based desktop Linux operating system.

 But what new features, changes, and other improvements does this brand new release come bundled up with?

 Well, that’s what this post is here to tell you!

 Below we roundup, recap and run through all of the Linux Mint 20 features you can look forward to trying.

 We also show you where to download Linux Mint 20, and mention if there are any known issues you need to be aware of before you install it.

-Linux Mint 20 Features & Changes
+Linux Mint 20 Release & Features

 The Cinnamon desktop environment is at the heart of Linux Mint and —no surprises— it gains enhancements and refinement in the newest release.

 The biggest new feature in Linux Mint 20?
 That’ll be the addition of fractional scaling support in the Cinnamon.
 Designed for high-resolution displays, this gives you access to new scaling values between 100% and 200%, including the 125% and 150% sweet spots.

 Better yet, Mint lets you apply different scaling values to different monitors.
 This is especially useful for those who connect a HD or FHD laptop to a 2K or 4K display (as I do).

 Fractional scaling isn’t the only treat for this tasty-sounding desktop environment, either.
 Mint 20 also comes with the ability change monitor refresh rate through an easily-accessible display setting (something Ubuntu 20.04 offers too).